blink1073/specifications/source/auth/auth.rst

 #.
 Credentials MAY be specified in the connection string immediately after the scheme separator "//".
 #.
 A realm MAY be passed as a part of the username in the url.
 It would be something like dev@MONGODB.COM, where dev is the username and MONGODB.COM is the realm.
 Per the RFC, the @ symbol should be url encoded using %40.
-	* When GSSAPI is specified, this should be interpretted as the realm.
+	* When GSSAPI is specified, this should be interpreted as the realm.
 	* When non-GSSAPI is specified, this should be interpetted as part of the username.
 #.
 It is permissible for only the username to appear in the connection string.
 This would be identified by having no colon follow the username before the '@' hostname separator.
 #.
 The source is determined by the following: